christyson/check_build_status/README.md

 # Veracode Check Build Status

-A simple example script to check if a Veracode app profile is currently running a scan.
+A simple example script to check if a Veracode app profile (or sandbox) is currently running a scan.

 ## Setup